Associate in Applied Science Degree

 b.
 Graduates will actively participate in life-long learning.

-4. GOAL: be a marketable & high-level functioning technologist in the health care community.
+4. GOAL: be an entry-level functioning technologist in the health care community.

 a.
 Graduates will successfully pass the ARRT exam.